CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 CBD has been studied as an option for reducing dog seizures.
 “Dogs in the CBD group had a significant (median change, 33%) reduction in seizure frequency, compared with the placebo group.”8 Basically, the study found that dog seizures were reduced with CBD oil.
 Note that the Colorado State University study combined CBD oil with antiepileptic treatment and they stated that more research is required.

-Does CBD oil calm separation anxiety, noise phobia and digestive issues in dogs & cats?
+Does CBD Oil work for dogs with separation anxiety, noise phobia and digestive issues?

 What you should do before giving CBD oil to your cat or dog?

 Here are a few tips to consider when you are buying CBD oil for dogs and cats.